jazzband/django-mongonaut/README.rst

 About
 =====

-Extracted from http://consumernotebook.com, django-mongonaut is an introspective interface for working with MongoDB via mongoengine.
+django-mongonaut is an introspective interface for working with MongoDB via mongoengine.
 Rather then attempt to staple this functionality into Django's Admin interface, django-mongonaut takes the approach of rolling a new framework from scratch.

 By writing it from scratch I get to avoid trying to staple ORM functionality on top of MongoDB, a NoSQL key/value binary-tree store.